This post may contain affiliate links. Please read our disclosure policy.

-Back to school traditions are so much fun and back to school prepping seems to start as soon as school lets out, doesn’t it?
+Back to school traditions are so much fun, and back-to-school prepping seems to start as soon as school lets out, doesn’t it?
 From buying what you need before starting Kindergarten to planning their favorite outfit.
-Special thanks to Target for sending out some great back to school goodies for our kids!

 1- Take a picture of ALL of your kids this year.